Apple Excise Tax

 Forest Products Tax

-General Liability: Effective July 1, 2015, the Forest Products Tax is imposed on the first manufacturer using, consuming, processing, or storing the forest product for sale or shipment out of state unless the tax has been previously paid by the severer of the forest products.
+General Liability: The Forest Products Tax is imposed on the first manufacturer using, consuming, processing, or storing the forest product for sale or shipment out of state unless the tax has been previously paid by the severer of the forest products.
 If there is no manufacturer or the manufacturer is not registered for the tax, then the tax is levied on the severer of the forest products.
 For purposes of this tax, “manufacturer” means any person who for commercial purposes at a fixed place of business (i) processes forest products into various sizes and forms, including chips; (ii) processes forest products into other products; (iii) uses or consumes forest products; or (iv) stores forest products for sale or shipment out of state.
 The tax also applies to the severance of timber and other forest products from Virginia soil, including land owned by the Commonwealth or by the United States within the geographical confines of Virginia, where the forest products severed enter commercial channels of trade for competitive markets.

 Exemptions: For a list of exemptions from the Forest Products Tax, please refer to Va.
 Code § 58.1-1608.